integritymarketing/integrity-agent-dashboard-legacy/README.md

 - Include proper test coverage with pull requests.

+- Please also review the [coding conventions](https://github.com/integritymarketing/ae-consumer-platform#conventions) defined on the consumer site.

 ### Contributions

 - To contribute a feature or bugfix, create a branch from the default branch (`develop`) using the format: